tel/old-blog/_posts/2014-08-08-six_points_about_type_safety.md

    typically tools reserved for experts.

 ## Footnotes

+[^harper]: Dr. Robert Harper describes such a type safe analysis of C [in a comment here](http://www.pl-enthusiast.net/2014/08/05/type-safety/#comment-500)

 [^typeable]: Even if you have a type system which is by default erased it's sometimes possible to retain information from it for purposes of reflection at runtime.
 Haskell's `Typeable` mechanism does this.
 Notably, these mechanisms can be very dangerous.
 It's easy to break type safety if they're included.